-The Fells Historic Estate and Gardens Commences Fall Hours
+The Fells Main House Commences Fall Hours

 Take a Child Outside Week

 In cooperation with Take a Child Outside Week, an international program created to help and encourage children discover the natural world, The Fells extends an invitation to “Bring a child, receive one free adult admission.”
+Be part of this national movement and bring a child to The Fells to experience the beauty of our natural world.
 All children are free.
-Be part of this national movement and bring a child to The Fells to experience the beauty of our natural world.
 For more information see ww.takeachildoutside.org.

-Smithsonian’s Museum Day Live
+Smithsonian’s Museum Day Live!

-Saturday, September TBA, 9am-4pm
+Saturday, September 24, 9am-4pm

-In the spirit of Smithsonian Museums, who offer free admission everyday, Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Musuem Day Ticket.
-Explore the beauty of The Fells, and discover five acres of landscaped gardens, scenic hiking trails and the surrounding beauty of our natural world.
+In the spirit of Smithsonian Museums, who offer free admission every day, Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Museum Day Ticket.
+Explore the natural beauty of The Fells, and discover five acres of landscaped gardens set amid 84 acres of diverse woodland and fields.
 More information at http://www.smithsonianmag.com/museumday/.

 Fungi Foray for Beginners

-Saturday, October 5, 1-4pm
+Sunday, October 2, 1-4pm

 Montshire Mushroom Club members, Maynard Wheeler and Jill Montgomery present an introduction to fungi for beginners followed by a foray amid the rich Fells woodlands and ending with an identification session.
 Bring a basket and knife.
 Members $5, non-members $10.
 Advance registration required by Thursday, September 29.
 To register call 603-763-4789 X 3.